Toggle: English / Spanish

 The child's surgeon may ask for a complete medical history and do a physical exam before the procedure.

-- Tell them about any allergies the child has to medicine, latex, tape, or skin cleaner
+- Any allergies your child has to medicine, latex, tape, or skin cleaner

 On the day of the surgery:

-- The doctor will make sure your child is healthy enough for surgery.
+- The provider will make sure your child is healthy enough for surgery.
 If your child is ill, the surgery may be delayed.

 After the Procedure